Skip to main content

 • character development

-• “A lot of the storytelling and character development is also really compelling, and all of it is done in a lovely visual novel style.”
+• “A lot of the storytelling and character development is really compelling, all presented in a lovely visual novel style.”

 • “This narrative framework provides a traditional JRPG adventure filled with exploration, character development, and encounters with a wide range of allies and enemies.”